How Identity and Access Management (IAM) secures your cloud

 IAM is a critical security control to safeguard cloud resources.
 Security teams using Cloud IAM can monitor access requests to detect suspicious activity.
 IAM provides visibility across cloud resources from a central location.
 It simplifies cloud setups, enabling the implementation of single security policies across multiple cloud providers.

 IAM tools reside in the cloud, close to the resources they protect.
 Companies do not need to distribute access software.
-This makes cloud IAM a streamlined solution for remote working.
+This makes cloud identity and access management a streamlined solution for remote working.
 With IAM, users can connect to the resources they need, wherever they are.

-Cloud IAM performs a range of security functions to protect cloud assets.
-Protection involves two main processes: authentication and authorization.
+Cloud identity and access management performs a range of security functions to protect cloud assets through authentication and authorization processes:

 Authentication